Tsenyah/Futoshiki/README.txt

-new puzzle - opens a second window which allows the user to enter the difficulty and gridsize tile button - only allows numbers which are in the grid size range load - loads the game (has to be set correctly in the code unless it will not work) Dark/ Light modes - chanages the background of the gameboard and menu. also inverts the constraints colours Music button - the music starts on launch the button will mute the button when clicked and unmute when pressed again.
+new puzzle - opens a second window which allows the user to enter the difficulty and gridsize tile button - only allows numbers which are in the grid size range load - loads the game (has to be set correctly in the code unless it will not work) Save - this button Saves the game in its current State Dark/ Light modes - chanages the background of the gameboard and menu. also inverts the constraints colours Music button - the music starts on launch the button will mute the button when clicked and unmute when pressed again.